HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

-In existing knowledge distillation methods \cite{liu2023emotionkd,fan2025cross}, multi-modal models typically serve as teacher models, while single-modality models act as student models.
-Instead, the proposed cross-modal knowledge distillation method in this study aims to leverage a teacher model trained on large-scale audio data, transferring its distilled knowledge to the multi-modal student model.
-For the AV SELD task, we investigate two distillation methods: response-based KD (RKD) and feature-based KD (FKD).
+Specifically, the proposed HCMD method in this study aims to leverage a teacher model trained on large-scale audio data, transferring its distilled knowledge to the multi-modal student model.
+In our previous work \cite{jiang2024exploring}, we proposed transferring knowledge from the output responses of the teacher model to the student model.
+In this study, we extend the distillation approach to hierarchical cross-modal distillation, migrating rich information not only from the output responses but also from the intermediate features.

-As illustrated in Figure~\ref{fig:pcmkd}.(a), response-based KD and feature-based KD are implemented in the ResNet-Conformer architecture for SELD.
+As illustrated in Fig.~\ref{fig:hcmd}.(a), response-based KD (RKD) and feature-based KD (FKD) are implemented in the ResNet-Conformer architecture for SELD.
 An intuitive and straightforward way for knowledge distillation is using the response outputs of the audio teacher model to transfer effective knowledge to the response outputs of the audio-visual student model.
-We employ Kullback-Leibler (KL) as the distillation loss for the SED task and mean squared error (MSE) for the SSL task.
+We employ Kullback-Leibler (KL) as the distillation loss for the SED task and MSE for the SSL task.
 These two distillation losses guide the training of the student model, enabling it to emulate the teacher's behavior and consequently achieve improved performance.
-The adopted loss functions for response-based KD are expressed as,
+The RKD loss is expressed as,

 where $p_{l,n}^{\text {t}}$ and $p_{l,n}^{\text {s}}$ represent the sound activity probabilities predicted by the teacher model and student model, respectively, for the $l$-th frame and $n$-th event class.
 The vectors $\mathbf{y}_{l,n}^{\text {t}}$ and $\mathbf{y}_{l,n}^{\text {s}}$ represent the Cartesian coordinates of sound source locations predicted by the teacher model and student model, respectively, for the $n$-th sound event class in the $l$-th time frame.
 Each location vector $\mathbf{y}_{l,n} \in \mathbb{R}^3$ is defined as $\mathbf{y}_{l,n}=(x,y,z)$ in 3D space.
 The weights $\beta_1$ and $\beta_2$ are used to balance the SED and SSL losses.